egov-moldova/test-docs/docs/mservices/mnotify/index.en.md

 MNotify is a governmental electronic notification service designed to send messages to recipients, through different communication channels, in order to inform about events related to public services, or other relevant notices.

+##**Delivery channels**

+Currently MNotify supports e-mail, web push notifications and MCabinet as a delivery channel.
+IDNP property is required when specifying a notification identity.

 ##**Service dependencies**

 <span class="highlight-text-yellow">[service dependencies that might influence on service contract, availability, performance, security, etc. ]<span>